 Selected topics in the various specialty areas within psychology.
 Topic will vary from semester to semester.
-Prerequisite: PSYC 100 or departmental approval.
+Prerequisite: PSYC 100.

 501 Statistics in Psychological Research

 (4, Fa) Principles of descriptive and inferential statistics for psychological research; introduction to analysis of variance and regression.
 Computer methods.
 Prerequisite: PSYC 274.